ahmadsyamim/bulma-divider/src/docs/content/get-started.md

 </div>
 {{< /preview >}}

-### Alignement
+### Alignment
-The divider is available in different alignements (by default divider text is centered).
+The divider is available in different Alignments (by default divider text is centered).

 To change the divider alignment, use the `is-left` or `is-right` modifier on the `divider`:
 {{< preview id="alignment" lang="html" >}}